-A teaching career saw him move from Brecon to London where he played for London Welsh, captaining them in 1963, five years after the same honour with Swansea.
+A teaching career saw him move from Brecon to London where he played for London Welsh, captaining them in 1963, five years after he gained the same honour with Swansea (1958-59).
 It was while Bryan was in London that he achieved another milestone in being selected for the Barbarians.

-Some highlights of his carreer at Swansea include playing against Romania (Sept 1955), Italy (Sept 1956), Australia (Jan 1958) and South Africa (Nov 1960).
+Some highlights of his career at Swansea include playing against Romania (Sept 1955), Italy (Sept 1956), Australia (Jan 1958) and South Africa (Nov 1960).
 His last match for the "All Whites" was against Newport on 8th January 1966 in which season he played just two matches.
-The length of his career speaks volumes for the resiliance, fitness and enthusiasm of the man.
+The length of his career speaks volumes for the resilience, fitness and enthusiasm of the man.

-He is still scoring lower than his age and with 80 on the horizon, he hopes it will become easier.
+He is still scoring lower than his age and at 85, he hopes it will become easier.